 The solution to bad breath originating in the mouth is to have a full dental examination, treat any disease and decay and get your tongue cleaned.
 Then, as part of your normal daily oral hygiene, incorporate cleaning your tongue.
 This should help keep unpleasant breath at bay.

-Sometimes the problem can be short term and may be caused by sickness (fever), GI disorder, mouth breathing, sleep, diet, hangovers, dehydration, etc. If any of these applies to you, keep your fluids up so your mouth is moist, clean your tongue and teeth regularly, and the condition should resolve fairly quickly.
+Sometimes the problem can be short term and may be caused by things such as sickness (fever), gastrointestinal disorder, mouth breathing, sleep or diet.
+If any of these applies to you, keep your fluids up so your mouth is moist, clean your tongue and teeth regularly, and the condition should resolve relatively quickly.